 It is recommended to provide a global function as part of the controls sequence changes.
 This will allow the ventilation systems to operate in a ‘new normal’ mode, but also revert back to ‘normal’ mode as needed.

 This new mode will allow for:

 - Maximizing the amount of fresh air coming into the system (ASHRAE recommends two air changes per hour of outside air) and limiting recirculated air from occupied spaces.

-- Disabling demand control – i.e. occupancy and CO2-based control – for ventilation systems, as it is more important to provide the target air change per hour to benefit public health.
+- Limiting demand control ventilation – i.e. occupancy and CO2-based control – for ventilation systems, as it is more important to provide the target air change per hour to benefit public health.
 It is important to still monitor and log occupancy and CO2so more insights can be gathered and the system optimized over time.